-Geography appears in two blocks to enable requested combinations.
+Geography and History appear in two blocks to enable requested combinations.

 Students may also have the opportunity, if requested, to sit an IGCSE language exam in their mother tongue, where available.
 Tuition for this, however, cannot be provided by the school, during the normal curriculum time.